E-commerce

 Community transparency: detected astroturfing destroys trust faster than it creates it.

-LinkedIn and lead generation
+LinkedIn and lead gen

-Organic content: UGC, community and social proof
+Organic content: UGC, community, and social proof

 Customer ambassador programs